Unitary calculus: model Categories and convergence: Polynomial Functors and the Taylor Tower

 We now give the $n$-polynomial model structure.

-\begin{prop} There is a cellular proper topological model structure on $\E_0$ where a map $f: E \longrightarrow F$ is a weak equivalence if $T_nf: T_nE \longrightarrow T_nF$ is a levelwise weak equivalence, the cofibrations are the cofibrations of the projective model structure and the fibrations are levelwise fibrations such that
+\begin{prop} Let $n$ be a non-negative integer.
+There is a cellular proper topological model structure on $\E_0$ where a map $f: E \longrightarrow F$ is a weak equivalence if $T_nf: T_nE \longrightarrow T_nF$ is a levelwise weak equivalence, the cofibrations are the cofibrations of the projective model structure and the fibrations are levelwise fibrations such that

 is a homotopy pullback square.
 The fibrant objects of this model structure are precisely the $n$-polynomial functors and $T_n$ is a fibrant replacement functor.
 We call this the $n$-polynomial model structure and it is denoted $n\poly\E_0$. \end{prop} \begin{proof} The Bousfield-Friedlander localisation \cite{BF78, Bo01} of the projective model structure at the endofunctor $T_n : \E_0 \longrightarrow \E_0$ yields the stated model structure.
 Note however, that the Bousfield-Friedlander localisation only results in a proper topological model structure.
 An alternative description as the left Bousfield localisation of the projective model structure at the set of maps